simbo1905/thinbus-srp-js/README.md

 ## Release Notes

-Version 1.0.0 had a major defect in the js code upgrade to 1.0.1 immediately.
+Version 1.0.0 had a critical defect in the js code upgrade to 1.0.1 immediately.

 End.